Hollow Knight: Silksong vs Sword of the Sea

 Pick Hollow Knight: Silksong if

-- You enjoy punishing action games with deep combat mechanics
+- You love 2D action games with deep upgrades and hidden secrets.

 Pick Sword of the Sea if